 David Reneke, one of Australia’s most well known and respected amateur astronomers and lecturers, has over 50 years experience in astronomy with links to some of the world’s leading astronomical institutions.
+He was the chief lecturer at Port Macquarie Observatory up until 2002.
 David is the Editor for Australia’s Astro-Space News Magazine, past news editor of Sky & Space Magazine and is now affiliated as a writer and publicist for the prestigious Australasian Science magazine.

 David’s media schedule includes appearances on regional, national and international TV.
 David has been featured on Regional TV stations in NSW, Good Morning America, American MSNBC news, the BBC, Spanish television and Sky News here in Australia.
 David is the prime media correspondent for Australasian Science Magazine.
 A list of all the stations David appears on is available on request.
 As host of his own program for many years, David has won major Australasian awards for his services to radio.

 David is a very experienced astronomy and space presenter who has entertained and educated many tens of thousands of people with his engaging shows in venues all around Australia.
 David has developed a style of presenting astronomy and space discovery to the public that is not only interesting but incredibly unique as well.
 He also produces a range of educational CD-ROMS on all matters associated with astronomy and space exploration for beginners.